Technology Consultant

 • Return the list of permutations as an array of strings.

-Q7.
-Write a code to check a palindrome.
+Q. Write code to check if a string is a palindrome.

 Ans.